Harvie insists independent Scotland could join Euro as Greens Yes case launched

-PATRICK Harvie has suggested a future independent Scotland could consider joining the Euro as the Scottish Greens launched the party’s own case for independence.
+PATRICK Harvie has suggested a future independent Scotland could consider joining the Euro as the Greens were criticised for launching an uncosted case for independence.

 Despite being involved in the Scottish Government’s renewed case for independence, the Greens launched the party’s own campaign for separation, insisting it will not muddy what a Yes vote in a referendum would be backing.

-A key policy mentioned in the first document is a universal basic income, but Greens co-leader Patrick Harvie admitted the costings have not been done since the 2014 referendum, but still insisted it was a cheaper option than the current social security system from Westminster.
+A key policy mentioned in the first document is a universal basic income, but Mr Harvie, co-leader of the Greens, admitted the costings have not been done since the 2014 referendum, but still insisted it was a cheaper option than the current social security system from Westminster.

+According to the Scottish Government, a universal basic income could cost up to £58bn a year if introduced.

+The paper states an independent Scotland could "ban new oil and gas fields", as well as "get nuclear weapons out of Scotland" and "become an independent republic".

 Asked why the paper makes no mention of currency, Mr Harvie said: “I think people know very clearly that the Scottish Greens have taken the view that Scotland should have its own independent currency – we said that during the 2014 referendum and I think things have moved in that direction.